 If you’re an Aussie with a degree, you’re probably familiar with Australia’s student loan system (HECS/HELP).
 Essentially, you borrow a small fortune to get a degree, and then when that degree gets you work, you use your wonderfully big salary to pay that small fortune back.

-The problem is, if you’re a sole trader, you’re entirely responsible for managing your own repayments.
-And it’s no small sum – if you earn above the repayment threshold ($54,435 for financial year 2024/25), you’re required to pay a set percentage of every dollar you earn towards your student loan debt.
+The problem is that if you’re a sole trader, you’re entirely responsible for managing your own repayments.
+And it’s no small sum – if you earn above the repayment threshold (currently $67,000 for financial year 2025/26), you’re required to pay a set percentage of every dollar you earn towards your student loan debt.
 Yes, even if you’re still a student (we see you side hustling!).

-Australian student loans also come with a weird quirk – they’re annually indexed to inflation.
-What that means is that your loan is set to grow (maybe shrink, most probably grow) alongside the Consumer Price Index.
+Australian student loans also come with a weird quirk – they’re annually indexed to either inflation or wage growth, whichever is lower.
+What that means is that your loan is set to grow (maybe shrink, most probably grow) alongside the Consumer Price Index or Wage Price Index.
 This can make paying off the balance in full extra tricky, especially if the economy is tracking like a roller coaster.

 Because of all this, we thoroughly recommend saving for your student loan repayments throughout the year, instead of leaving it until the very end.
-And if you have exceptionally high student loan debt (sorrows, prayers), there are a few things you might want to consider when planning your repayments.
+And if you have exceptionally high student loan debt (oof), there are a few things you may want to consider when planning your repayments.

 - Student loans in Australia